rancher/docs/content/rancher/v2.x/en/installation/air-gap-single-node/prepare-private-registry/_index.md

 >**Prerequisites:** You must have a [private registry](https://docs.docker.com/registry/deploying/) available to use.

 By default, all system images are being pulled from DockerHub.
 If you are on a system that does not have access to DockerHub, you will need to create a private registry that is populated with all the required [system images]({{< baseurl >}}/rke/latest/en/config-options/system-images/).

-As of RKE v0.1.10, you have to configure your private registry.
-You can specify this registry as a default registry so that all system images are pulled from the designated private registry.
-You can use the command `rke config --system-images` to get the list of default system images to populate your private registry.
-For details, refer to the [RKE documentation on how to set a default registry]({{<baseurl>}}/rke/latest/en/config-options/private-registries/).

-Prior to RKE v0.1.10, you had to configure your private registry **and** update the names of all the [system images]({{< baseurl >}}/rke/latest/en/config-options/system-images/) in the `cluster.yml` so that the image names would have the private registry URL appended before each image name.

 When configuring your private registry, you only need to provide credentials if your registry requires them.